Rich Hill: Washington Nationals

 On February 27, 2015, Hill signed a minor league deal with the Washington Nationals that included an invitation to spring training.
-Even though he was signed late after camp had started, manager Matt Williams said they intended to have him compete for a bullpen spot on the team.
-Despite pitching well in exhibition games, Hill did not make the opening day roster and was reassigned to the Triple-A Syracuse Chiefs on April 4.
-He expressed his disappointment with the decision.
+Even though he was signed after spring training began, manager Matt Williams said Hill would compete for a bullpen spot on the team.
+Despite pitching well in spring training games, Hill did not make the opening day roster and was assigned to the Triple-A Syracuse Chiefs on April 4.
+He said he was disappointed by the decision.
 He appeared in 25 games for the Chiefs, working 21 2/3 innings for a 2–2 record and 2.91 ERA.
-He was released by the Nationals on June 24 after exercising the opt out clause in his contract.
+He opted out of his contract with the Nationals on June 24.

 Long Island Ducks

-Hill was determined to return from the bullpen to the starting rotation.
-On July 28, 2015, after not receiving any other offers, Hill signed with the Long Island Ducks of the Atlantic League of Professional Baseball as a starting pitcher.
+Hill was determined to become a starting pitcher again.
+On July 28, 2015, after not receiving any other offers, Hill signed with the Long Island Ducks of the Atlantic League of Professional Baseball as a starter.
 He made two starts with the Ducks.
-On August 9, he struck out 14 batters in six innings against the Camden Riversharks, tying the franchise record.
-He pitched 11 innings for the Ducks over those two starts, with 21 strikeouts, only three walks and two hits and no runs allowed.
+On August 9, he struck out 14 Camden Riversharks batters in six innings, tying the franchise record.
+He pitched 11 innings for the Ducks over those two starts, with 21 strikeouts, only three walks two hits, and no runs allowed.

 Boston Red Sox (third stint)

-Hill signed a minor league deal with the Red Sox on August 14, 2015.
-He made five starts for Pawtucket and was 3–2 with a 2.78 ERA.
-Hill was brought up from Pawtucket on September 8 and made his first major league start since 2009 on September 13, giving up one hit over seven innings, while striking out 10 batters and walking one.
-On September 25, Hill pitched a complete game two-hitter while striking out 10 batters for the third consecutive start.
+Hill signed a minor league contract with the Red Sox on August 14, 2015.
+He made five starts for Triple-A Pawtucket and was 3–2 with a 2.78 ERA.
+Hill was brought up from Pawtucket on September 8 and made his first MLB start since 2009 on September 13, giving up one hit over seven innings, while striking out 10 batters and walking one.
+On September 25, Hill pitched a complete game two-hitter, striking out 10 batters for the third consecutive start.
 In four starts for the Red Sox, he was 2–1 with a 1.55 ERA and 36 strikeouts.

 Oakland Athletics

-On November 17, 2015, Hill agreed to a one-year deal with the Oakland Athletics for $6 million.
-After spring training, Hill was named the fifth starter, but ended up starting on Opening Day after planned starter Sonny Gray was hospitalized with a case of food poisoning.
+On November 17, 2015, Hill agreed to a one-year, $6 million contract with the Oakland Athletics.
+After spring training, Hill was named the fifth starter, but ended up starting on Opening Day after planned starter Sonny Gray was hospitalized with food poisoning.
 With the Athletics, Hill had a 2.25 ERA and a record of 9–3 in 14 starts.
-Hill was named American League Pitcher of the Month for May 2016 after posting a 5–1 record with a 2.13 ERA and 37 strikeouts in six starts.
+Hill was named American League Pitcher of the Month for May after posting a 5–1 record with a 2.13 ERA and 37 strikeouts in six starts.